Uberspace/lab/source/guide_gitlab.rst

 otherwise install them with your package manager.
 You'll also need cmake ``>= 3.x`` and the libre2-dev package.
 The package name may differ depending on your OS.
 If something goes wrong this is most likely because you're missing some dependencies.
-Check the dependencies section at `Gitlab installation from source dependencies`_.
+Check the dependencies section at `GitLab installation from source dependencies`_.
 Next we go through some of the steps again to be able to compile the assets locally.
 It's not that much anymore like before.